CICS110/CICS110.github.io/main/lectures/14_make_modules_mutation/Jared/index.md

 `list` `[3, 1, 4]` (`lst_f` and `lst_g` still referred to the same object,
 and so that change was reflected in `lst_g`).

-Stepping through these examples and code in the lecture slides in pythontutor may be helpful in visualising this distinction.
+Stepping through these examples and code in the lecture slides in pythontutor.com may be helpful in visualising this distinction.

 But as for what you need to really remember right now: